SFe-Team-was-taken/SFe/sfe-specification-4.0u9.md

 #### Sample links are not used in SFe Compression

 Sample links are not used in banks compressed with SFe Compression.
 The value of `wSampleLink` should be read and written as zero.
+This is because the file size of two compressed samples that have the same length (as used in linked samples) may differ.
+(Update 9)

 However, when uncompressed samples are used, sample links are still usable.
-Stereo samples can be implemented in USDP mode by linking together two mono samples.
+Therefore, stereo samples remain usable in uncompressed containerised mode.
+Please refer to section 5.7.6 for more information about using stereo samples.
+(Update 9)

 #### Incompatible compression formats

 The only supported compression system for SFe is the Werner SF3-compatible SFe Compression.
 Proprietary SF compression formats (`.sfark`, `.sfpack`, `.sf2pack`, `.sfogg`, `.sfq`, `.sf4`) must not be used.
 Because Cognitone SF4-formatted banks are not valid Werner SF3 banks, they are also incompatible with SFe Compression.
 (Updated in 4.0b)

-### 5.7.4 Legacy modes (Update 8)
+### 5.7.4 Non-containerised modes (Update 9)

-The legacy 16-bit and 24-bit modes were used in the legacy SoundFont format, and are kept in for compatibility purposes.
+The legacy non-containerised 16-bit and 24-bit modes were used in the legacy SoundFont format, but should not be used for SFe banks.
+The use of non-containerised modes is strongly discouraged, and is only intended for users who want to create an SFe bank that can play on legacy players with reduced quality using 32-bit chunk headers.
+(Update 9)

 If the `ifil` version is `2.04` or greater, and there an `sm24` sub-chunk is present, then the `sdta` structure mode is legacy 24-bit (`sm24`) mode.
-Legacy 24-bit mode can only function with uncompressed samples due to the segmented structure of samples stored in this way, and we strongly recommend against using legacy 24-bit mode, because USDP mode will soon become a requirement to achieve an SFe compatibility level and is easier to work with.
+Legacy 24-bit mode can only function with uncompressed samples due to the segmented structure of samples stored in this way, and we strongly recommend against using legacy 24-bit mode, because containerisation support is a requirement for SFe level 1 and is easier to work with.
+(Update 9)

 Note that if the `ifil` version is below `2.04` (signifying legacy SF2.01 or earlier), then the `sdta` structure mode is legacy 16-bit mode, and `sm24` is ignored.